Legend of the Galactic Heroes: Novels

 The series proper is based on a ten-novel series written by Yoshiki Tanaka, as well as a number of other shorter stories set in the same universe, collected in five Legend of the Galactic Heroes Gaiden volumes.
 It won the Seiun Award for "Best Novel of the Year" in 1988.

 On July 2, 2015, Viz Media had announced that it had licensed the novels for release in North America under their Haikasoru imprint.
-The company had only initially licensed the first three novels, but stated that it would license more if sales are good.
+The company had only initially licensed the first three novels, but stated that it would license more if sales were good.
 The first novel, Dawn, was released on March 8, 2016.
 The company eventually licensed and released all the novels, and the final volume, Sunset, was released on November 19, 2019.
 The novels were translated by Daniel Huddleston, Tyran Grillo and Matt Treyvaud.
-First three novels were also released as audiobooks.
+The first three novels were also released as audiobooks.

 Anime

-My Conquest is the Sea of Stars
+My Conquest Is the Sea of Stars

-Legend of the Galactic Heroes: My Conquest is the Sea of Stars (銀河英雄伝説 わが征くは星の大海, Ginga Eiyū Densetsu: Waga Yuku wa Hoshi no Taikai) is the first animated adaptation of Yoshiki Tanaka's Legend of the Galactic Heroes series of novels.
+Legend of the Galactic Heroes: My Conquest Is the Sea of Stars (銀河英雄伝説 わが征くは星の大海, Ginga Eiyū Densetsu: Waga Yuku wa Hoshi no Taikai) is the first animated adaptation of Yoshiki Tanaka's Legend of the Galactic Heroes series of novels.
 It was originally released in Japan on February 6, 1988.
 The film chronicles the first combat encounter between Reinhard von Müsel (who later adopted the Lohengramm name) and Yang Wen-li, the two primary protagonists of the series.
-The main original video animation (OVA) series followed only months later.
+The main original video animation (OVA) series followed only months later, picking up where this film left off.

 Legend of the Galactic Heroes

 Legend of the Galactic Heroes (銀河英雄伝説, Ginga Eiyū Densetsu) is the second and longest-running animated adaptation of Tanaka's series of novels.
 It was released in direct home video installments during four separate periods between December 1988 and March 1997.
 The OVA comprises 110 episodes.
 It was later shown on television and has seen multiple releases on both DVD and Blu-ray formats.
-It is also known by the (grammatically incorrect) German title Heldensagen vom Kosmosinsel, (Note: Literally "hero saga of the cosmic island") which is used in its opening credits.
+It is also known by the (grammatically incorrect) German title Heldensagen vom Kosmosinsel, (Note: Literally "hero saga of the cosmic island".) which is used in its opening credits.